-After funding your retirement, underwriting your childrens college educations is the single, largest expense most families face.
-Never the less, its important to make sure youre on track for a financially secure retirement before looking to fund the kids college.
+After funding your retirement, underwriting your children’s college educations is the single, largest expense most families face.
+Never the less, it’s important to make sure you’re on track for a financially secure retirement before looking to fund the kids’ college.
 That said, there are a number of ways to approach the daunting task of college funding.
-Before you get intimidated about the high price of college, its important to keep a few facts in mind.
-On average, four-year state colleges charge $7,020 annually for tuition and fees for students who live in state, according to College Boards website.
-Private colleges charge $26,273, while two-colleges average $2,544 in tuition and fees.
-Obviously, thats not the total bill because you must include room and board.
-College Boards website, www.collegeboard.com offers some helpful ways to estimate these additional costs.
+Before you get intimidated about the high price of college, it’s important to keep a few facts in mind.
+On average, four-year state colleges charge $21,447 annually for tuition and fees for students who live in state, according to College Board’s website.
+Private colleges charge $42,224, while two-year public colleges average $15,286 in tuition and fees, with two-private institution charging $28,155.
+Obviously, that’s not the total bill because you must include room and board.
+College Board’s website, www.collegeboard.com offers some helpful ways to estimate these additional costs.
 So your first step is to estimate the total cost of college.

-Its important to break down costs between direct billable costs, such as: tuition, fees, and room and board.
+It’s important to break down costs between direct billable costs, such as: tuition, fees, and room and board.
 Tuition and fees can vary by academic program and whether you child attends full or part-time.
 Also, room and board charges usually vary by the meal plan and room your child selects.
-If your child lives off-campus or at home, dont forget to estimate these costs as well.
+If your child lives off-campus or at home, don’t forget to estimate these costs as well.
 Many so-called “indirect” college costs include: books, supplies, travel, and personal items.
-To get an idea of these costs, national figures indicate that the average four-year undergraduate student in 2009-10 spent $1,122 on course materials and $1,974 on personal expenses such as laundry, cell phones, etc., and $1,079 on transportation expenses.
+These costs can run into thousands of dollars annually.
 Savvy students can make wise choices to avoid over spending on these items.

-Its also encouraging to realize that most students receive financial aid.
-College Board reminds us that the average amount of aid for a full-time undergraduate student is approximately $10,000, with more than half coming from grants that dont need to be repaid.
+It’s also encouraging to realize that most students receive financial aid.
+College Board reminds us that the average amount of aid for a full-time undergraduate student is approximately $13,200, with more than half coming from grants that don’t need to be repaid.
 Even students from well off families can receive financial aid.
-For example, 40% of students at Brown University receive financial aid, with the typical package around $31,000.
+For example, 44% of first year students at Brown University receive financial aid, with the typical package around $55,682.
 Some of those students come from families with incomes exceeding $200,000.
-Therefore, dont assume you dont qualify for financial aid if your family income is relatively high.
+Therefore, don’t assume you don’t qualify for financial aid even if your family income is relatively high.

-Generally, as part of applying for financial aid, FAFSA assesses parent owned assets at a rate of 5.64% in determining a familys expected family contribution (EFC) toward college expenses.
-Student owned assets are assessedata 35% rate for EFC.
-Therefore, its generally a good idea to keep assets out of the students name when applying for financial aid.
-The FAFSA considers the “base year” the year prior to awarding financial when they examine a familys assets and income.
+Generally, as part of applying for financial aid, FAFSA assesses parent owned assets at a rate of 5.64% in determining a family’s contribution toward college expenses.
+Student owned assets are assess a 35% rate for contribution purposes Therefore, its generally a good idea to keep assets out of the students name when applying for financial aid.
+The FAFSA considers the “base year” the year prior to awarding financial when they examine a family’s assets and income.
 Therefore, its also wise to defer income and “load up on” tax deductions during your “base year”, as both income and assets play a significant role in determining your eligibility for financial aid.
-Assets in 403b and IRA accounts are generally not counted in determining your EFC because they are considered “inaccessible.”
-So you could have a situation where a modest income family with college earmarked assets in its childs name could qualify for less financial aid than a higher income family with most of its assets in retirement plans.
+Assets in 403b and IRA accounts are generally not counted in determining your available assets because they are considered “inaccessible” for financial aid.
+So you could have a situation where a modest income family with college earmarked assets in its child’s name could qualify for less financial aid than a higher income family with most of its assets in retirement plans.
 Know these rules and plan accordingly.
-Also, be aware that competition for financial aid is intense, with FAFSA applications up more than 20% this year.
+Also, be aware that competition for financial aid is intense.

-Under the financial aid provisions of the recently passed Health Care and Education law, beginning in 2011 students and parents will be able to borrow for higher education directly from the federal government.
-Parents borrowing interest rates will fall from 8.5% to 7.9% (PLUS loans) under the new program.
-Parent borrowers need a better credit record than students and parents cant have any missed payments in the last 90 days or declared bankruptcy or had a foreclosure in the last five years.
-The law also provides more funding for Pell grants, available for students from families making less than $50,000.
+Under the financial aid provisions of the 2011 Health Care and Education law, students and parents are able to borrow for higher education directly from the federal government.
+Parent borrowers need a better credit record than students and parents can’t have any missed loan payments in the last 90 days or declared bankruptcy or had a foreclosure in the last five years.
+The law also provides more funding for Pell Grants, available for students from families making less than $50,000.
 Publishers of finaid.org suggest that total education debt should not exceed what students expect to earn in their first year out of college.

 As another option, parents should compare the rates for a home equity loan before taking out a private education loan.
 While a home equity loan can put the borrowers house at risk, interest rates on these loans can be low and the interest may be tax deductible.